syncfusion-content/blazor-docs/blazor/gantt-chart/clipboard.md

 # Clipboard in Blazor Gantt Chart component

-The clipboard provides an option to copy selected rows or cells data into the clipboard.
+The clipboard provides an option to copy selected rows or cell data into the clipboard.

 The following list of keyboard shortcuts is supported in the Gantt Chart to copy selected rows or cells data into the clipboard.